-We seek your views on our draft decision to approve a major capex project from Transpower
+Our decision is to approve a major capex project from Transpower

-- X1 This paper seeks the views of interested persons on our draft decision to approve a major capex project (Project) proposed by Transpower New Zealand Limited (Transpower).
-The paper: - X1.1 summarises the major capex proposal Transpower submitted to us on 15 May 2020 (MCP); and - X1.2 sets out our evaluation of, and draft decision to approve, the Project, together with the reasons behind our draft decision. - X2 The MCP the 'Bombay Otahuhu Regional major capex project' seeks our approval to recover the costs of grid investment to upgrade the transmission network supplying the Bombay-Otahuhu region. - X3 Under the Transpower Capital Expenditure Input Methodology Determination 2012 [2012] NZCC 2 (Capex IM), Transpower may only recover capital expenditure relating to a major capex project if we have first approved it.
-Our approval regime under the Capex IM aims to strike the right balance between allowing stakeholders to scrutinise individual major capex projects, providing scope for other parties to provide alternative solutions, and enabling Transpower to undertake investment that promotes the long-term benefit of its consumers. - X4 This paper sets out our draft decision to approve the Project and provides our reasons for this decision.
-We seek interested parties' views on our draft decision.
+- X1 This paper sets out our decision to approve a major capex project (Project) proposed by Transpower New Zealand Limited (Transpower).
+The paper: - X1.1 summarises the major capex proposal Transpower submitted to us on 15 May 2020 (MCP); - X1.2 outlines the submissions and cross-submissions we received in our consultation on our draft decision to approve the Project (draft decision) and discusses how we have had regard to them in making our decision; and - X1.3 sets out our evaluation of, and decision to approve the Project, together with the reasons for our decision. - The MCP the 'Bombay Otahuhu Regional major capex project'1 seeks our approval to recover the costs of grid investment for the first phase of upgrading the transmission network supplying the Bombay-Otahuhu region (region).
+Transpower intends to seek our approval, at a later date, to recover the costs of the next phase of upgrading the Otahuhu-Wiri line section via an amendment to the major capex project output (MCPO) and major capex allowance (MCA) of this MCP. - X3 The grid investment will increase the capacity of the network supplying the region and improve the reliability of electricity supply to the region. - Value of the Transpower Capital Expenditure Input Methodology Determination 2012 [2012] NZCC 2 (Capex IM), Transpower may only recover capital expenditure relating to a major capex project if we have first approved it.2 Our approval regime under the Capex IM aims to strike the right balance between allowing stakeholders to scrutinise individual major capex projects, providing scope for other parties to provide alternative solutions, and enabling Transpower to undertake investment that promotes the long-term benefit of its consumers.3